paulmorales7/Employee-directory/README.md

 ## Overview

-For this assignment, you'll create a employee directory with React.
-This assignment will require you to break up your application's UI into components, manage component state, and respond to user events.
+An employee directory with React.
+Application's UI is broken up into components, managed component state, and responsive to user events.

 ## User Story